Book Review: Why Nations Fail by Daron Acemoglu & James A. Robinson

 The story is an interesting one but it is not 100% clear if it actually happened

 This is also a good example of another point which is covered in the book: too much centralization of power is not that great.
 The problem with centralized power is that it creates people who have too much to loose therefore it is very natural for them to be avoid any risk and avoid changes.
 And as we know changes are really important for the progress.

 Summary: should you read this book?

-I do not regret reading this book, although for me it did not demonstrate enough proof for proposed answer, which was opaque in first place.
+I do not regret reading this book, although for me it did not demonstrate enough proof for proposed answer, which was opaque in itself.
 You should not read this book if you want to have an answer to the question in the title.
-But you will very likely enjoy it if you want to learn a little bit about colonization of Americas, Glorious revolution and examples demonstrating how private property rights and independent courts can stimulate business and innovation.
+But you will very likely enjoy it if you want to learn a little bit about colonization of Americas, Glorious revolutions and examples demonstrating how private property rights and independent courts can stimulate business and innovation.